Charles Frodsham: Precision timekeeping

 In the 2nd half of the nineteenth century, the firm provided sidereal regulators for new observatories being established worldwide, notably in Australia at Sydney and Melbourne; in Italy at Padua, Palermo and Naples; and in the US at Harvard and Lick.

-Charles Frodsham tourbillon no. 09182, now at Belmont which holds the record for the highest marks for an English watch gained at the Kew Observatory.
+Frodsham's tourbillon no. 09182 holds the record for the highest marks for an English watch gained at the Kew Observatory.

-Sidereal regulator now on display at the Norman Lockyer Observatory in Sidmouth in Devon, originally installed at the Solar Physics Observatory in South Kensington.
+Sidereal regulator on display at the Norman Lockyer Observatory, originally at the Solar Physics Observatory in South Kensington.

 In addition to the production of standard high-grade pocket watches and domestic clocks, the firm specialised in complicated timepieces, including Tourbillon and Karrusel watches, many of which were submitted for observatory testing, frequently scoring highly.
 Charles Frodsham tourbillon No. 09182 (now in the Lord Harris collection at Belmont), with marks of 93.9, holds the record for the highest score ever achieved by an English watch tested at the Kew Observatory.
 Such watches were inscribed with the letters AD.
 Fmsz.
 This cryptogram for the year Anno Domini 1850 is formed by the numerical sequence of the letters in ‘Frodsham’, with the addition of Z for zero, and was used from that date on by the firm to indicate first quality.